luoyc123/vllm/docs/features/multimodal_inputs.md

 # Multimodal Inputs

-This page teaches you how to pass multi-modal inputs to [multi-modal models](../models/supported_models.md#list-of-multimodal-language-models) in vLLM.
+This page teaches you how to pass multi-modal inputs to [multi-modal models][supported-mm-models] in vLLM.

 !!! note
     We are actively iterating on multi-modal support.
-See [this RFC](https://github.com/vllm-project/vllm/issues/4194) for upcoming changes, and [open an issue on GitHub](https://github.com/vllm-project/vllm/issues/new/choose) if you have any feedback or feature requests.
+See [this RFC](gh-issue:4194) for upcoming changes, and [open an issue on GitHub](https://github.com/vllm-project/vllm/issues/new/choose) if you have any feedback or feature requests.

 !!! tip